jdlib/JDBX/UserGuide.md

 ## <a name="queries"></a>3.
 Running SQL queries

 In JDBC executing a query returns a `java.sql.ResultSet`.
-Given the `ResultSet` you will loop over its rows, extract values from the rows and return the values in appropriate form.
+Given the `ResultSet` you will loop over its rows, extract values from the rows and extract its values in appropriate form.

 JDBX uses the builder pattern and functional programming to avoid most of the boilerplate code needed in JDBC.